 All metal framing members of the products exposed to interior and exterior air shall incorporate a thermal break meeting the criteria in a) and b) above.

 C303.1.4 Insulation product rating.
 The thermal resistance (R-value) of insulation shall be determined in accordance with the U.S. Federal Trade Commission R-value rule (C.F.R.
 Title 16, Part 460) in units of h × ft2 × °F/Btu at a mean temperature of 75°F (24°C).

+C303.1.4.1 Insulated siding.
+The thermal resistance (R-value) shall be determined in accordance with ASTM C1363.
+Installation for testing shall be in accordance with the manufacturer’s installation instructions.

 C303.2 Installation.
-All Materials, systems and equipment shall be installed in accordance with the manufacturer's installation instructions and the International Building Code or International Residential Code, as applicable.
+Materials, systems and equipment shall be installed in accordance with the manufacturer's instructions and the International Building Code or International Residential Code, as applicable.

 C303.2.1 Protection of exposed foundation insulation.
 Insulation applied to the exterior of basement walls, crawlspace walls and the perimeter of slab-on-grade floors shall have a rigid, opaque and weather-resistant protective covering to prevent the degradation of the insulation's thermal performance.
-The protective covering shall cover the exposed exterior insulation and extend a minimum of 6 inches (153 mm) below grade.
+The protective covering shall cover the exposed exterior insulation and extend not less than 6 inches (153 mm) below grade.

 C303.3 Maintenance information.
 Maintenance instructions shall be furnished for equipment and systems that require preventive maintenance.
 Required regular maintenance actions shall be clearly stated and incorporated on a readily accessible label.
 The label shall include the title or publication number for the operation and maintenance manual for that particular model and type of product.